 |Bailey Gate station looking south||Bailey Gate signal-box||Bailey Gate station looking north|

 The earliest known reference to any signalling at Bailey Gate is a mention in the Minutes of the S&DJR Officers' meeting on 8-November-1876 (National Archives (TNA) file RAIL/626/16) of the decision to provide a signal-box there.
 Minute No 389 stated "Box to be fixed at the Wimborne end of the up platform at Bailey Gate and signals worked from it.
 Points to be bolt-locked.
 Estimated cost £130".
 At that time there was probably only a limited number of passing-loops on the ex-DCR single-line (see the RailWest page on S&DJR Early Signalling), but the reference to 'up platform' would seem to imply there was already a passing-loop with separate Up and Down platforms at Bailey Gate.
-The Signalling Record Society records that a signal-box (SB) was opened at Bailey Gate on 10-February-1879 and contained a 20-lever interlocking frame, but the source of that information is not given.
+It is probable also that Bailey Gate was equipped with a number of disc-and-crossbar signals at that time, as the late CR Clinker records (from an unknown source) that all such signals were replaced by semaphore signals on 10-February-1879.
+Clinker recorded the same date from S&DJR Signalling Instruction No 30 (of which no copy has been sighted yet for confirmation) for the opening of a new signal-box (SB) at Bailey Gate, which the Signalling Record Society lists as containing a 20-lever interlocking frame.
 At that time the single-line block sections Blandford - Bailey Gate and Bailey Gate - Wimborne Junction would have been worked by 'block telegraph' without any form of physical train staff.

 S&DJR trains originally had to reverse at Wimborne in order to run over the London & South Western Railway (L&SWR) to Bournemouth.
 To ease this problem a new 'cut-off' line was constructed eventually, which left the S&DJR route at Corfe Mullen (about 2 miles down the line from Bailey Gate) and ran south-eastwards to join the L&SWR at Broadstone Junction.
 Known officially as the ''Poole & Bournemouth Junction Railway", the new line was brought into use for goods traffic in December 1885 and for passenger traffic in November the following year (1886).
 Although the actual divergence from the ex-DCR route was at Corfe Mullen there was no physical junction there; instead the Wimborne and Broadstone lines continued north-westwards as parallel single-lines as far as Bailey Gate, where the actual junction was made at the south end of the station.
 Bailey Gate then became an important location in controlling the passage of trains onto or off the southern end of the S&DJR.